What is the Importance of an Efficient HVAC System in the Cleanroom?

 - Ambient thermal behavior

-A thermal load behavior for collective components might be as shown below (Figure 4).
+A thermal load behavior for collective components may look as shown below:

-the following tips can be considered to optimize energy consumption of cleanroom HVAC system:
+The following tips can be considered to optimize energy consumption of cleanroom HVAC systems:

-- Consider the controlled environment room height before equipment selection, and check for height reduction possibilities (every foot counts !)
+- Consider the height of the controlled environment room before equipment selection, and check for height reduction possibilities (every foot counts!)

 - The use of variable air volume systems through considering variable frequency drive (VFD) fans and Variable Air Volume controls (VAV’s)